Working with Other Services

 Some services, such as the Salvation Army come to the fore when a large or prolonged incident occurs.
 They will provide catering functions and wash facilities at a staging area.
 St John volunteers also assist with eye washes and medical assistance should it be needed.

 As each incident is different to the next, roles of the services will change depending on the circumstances, and so will the resources required at the time.
-Other agencies called in to assist may include the Electricity Trust of SA (ETSA), local Councils, SA Water, Transport SA, RSPCA and the Environmental Protection Agency (EPA).
+Other agencies called in to assist may include the SA Power Networks (SAPN), local Councils, SA Water, Dept of Planning, Transport and Infrastructure, RSPCA and the Environmental Protection Agency (EPA).

-CFS crews will also assist the MedStar crews when a retrieval is required of a casualty from a Road Crash.
+CFS crews will also assist the MedStar crews when a medical retrieval is required.

 CFS crews working with the SA Metropolitan Fire Service, SA Police and the SA Ambulance Service at a hazardous material spill in Port Augusta.